ethereum/remix-ide/docs/import.md

 ### Importing a file from your computer's filesystem

 This method uses **remixd** - the remix daemon.
-Please go to the [remixd docs](remixd.html) for instructions about how to bridge the divide between the browser and your computer's filesystem.
+Please go to the {doc}`remixd docs </remixd>` for instructions about how to bridge the divide between the browser and your computer's filesystem.

 ### More about the import keyword